- How to Book an El Nido Island Hopping Tour

 DON’T litter.
 The ocean and beaches are not garbage bins.
 If you cannot find a proper garbage bin at your tour destinations, take your trash with you.

-There is no shortage of El Nido hotels and resorts and El Nido restaurants to choose from.
+There is no shortage of hotels and resorts in El Nido and El Nido restaurants to choose from.
 Vacation packages for couples in El Nido are readily available, and this Palawan region houses some of the top 5 star hotels in the Philippines.